Why People Fail (And How You Can Avoid It)

 8. Not Reading Questions Carefully

-Some questions ask "Which is NOT..." or "All of the following EXCEPT..."
+Some questions use negative phrasing like "Which is NOT..." or "Which of the following is false?"
 Missing these keywords leads to choosing the exact opposite of the correct answer.

 Fix: Read every question twice before answering.
-Watch for words like NOT, EXCEPT, ALWAYS, and NEVER.
+Watch for words like NOT, FALSE, ALWAYS, and NEVER.

 9. Skipping the Official Study Guide